4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 ## 2.4: Structure of Agents
 - Agent programs
 	- Simple reflex agents
+		- Select actions based on the current precept, no history is used
+		- psedocode
+			- Function: Simple-Reflex-Agent
+				- persistent: rules, set of condition-action rules
+				- state <- interpret-input(precept)
+				- rule <- Rule-match(state, rules)
+				- action <- rule.Action()
+					- return action
 	- Model-based reflex agents
 	- Goal-based agents
 		- Aka Problem-Solving Agent such as in Chapter3
 	- Utility-based agents
 - Learning agents
 - How the components of agent programs work